SevenSecrets/CV/README.md

 ## Freddie Smith Hughes

-A sentence about who and what you are.
+Recent graduate of an Undergraduate degree in History who is respecialising in Software Development.
 Then a sentence about what you've achieved.
-And then a sentence about what exictes you about tech.
+I have been dabbling in programming and development since I was a teenager.

 ## Skills